cdapio/cdap/examples/Purchase/README.rst

 ``PurchaseHistory`` and ``Purchase``: ObjectStore Data Storage
 --------------------------------------------------------------
-The raw purchase data is stored in an ObjectStore dataset, ``Purchase``, with this method defined in ``PurchaseStore``::
+The raw purchase data is stored in an ObjectStore dataset, *purchases*, with this method defined in ``PurchaseStore``::

   ``process(Purchase purchase)``

-This method is what actually puts data into the ``Purchase`` dataset, by writing to the dataset with each purchase's timestamp and the purchase Object.
+This method is what actually puts data into the *purchases* dataset, by writing to the dataset with each purchase's timestamp and the ``Purchase`` Object.

-The purchase history for each customer is compiled by the ``PurchaseHistoryWorkflow``, which uses a Map/Reduce job, ``PurchaseHistoryBuilder``, to aggregate all purchases into per-customer purchase history.
-It writes to the *history* dataset, a custom dataset that embeds an ``ObjectStore`` and also implements the ``RecordScannable`` interface to allow SQL queries over this dataset.
+The purchase history for each customer is compiled by the ``PurchaseHistoryWorkflow``, which uses a Map/Reduce job, ``PurchaseHistoryBuilder``, to aggregate all purchases into a per-customer purchase history.
+It writes to the *history* dataset, a custom dataset that embeds an ``ObjectStore`` and also implements the ``RecordScannable`` interface to allow SQL queries over the dataset.

 ``PurchaseProcedure``: Procedure
 --------------------------------
-This procedure has a ``history`` method to obtain the purchase history of one given customer.
+This procedure has a ``history`` method to obtain the purchase history of a given customer.

 Building and Running the Application and Example